-A leading brokerage firm located in the Midwestern U.S. needed to implement data replication to provide a redundant active/backup HPE NonStop Server system for a sizzling-hot-takeover in the event of a primary system failure.
+A brokerage firm located in the Midwestern U.S. needed to implement data replication to provide a redundant active/backup HPE NonStop system for a sizzling-hot-takeover (SZT) in the event of a primary node failure.

-- In this configuration, the active and backup nodes are identically (or similarly) configured with active bi-directional replication used to maintain synchronism between the two databases.
+- In this configuration, the active and hot backup nodes are identically (or similarly) configured with active/almost active bi-directional replication used to maintain synchronization between the two databases.

 - Though the applications are active on both nodes, client interactions (broker requests) are only directed to the primary node.

-- If the primary node fails or is taken offline, routers switch the clients to the other node within a sub-second time frame.
+- If the primary node fails or is taken offline, routers switch the clients to the hot backup node within a sub-second time frame.

 - Takeover is virtually instantaneous and imposes very little impact on user processing, since the application is already active (up and running and waiting for requests) on the backup node.